gdrosos/iac-bug-study-artifact/README.md

 The above script produces
 Figure 4, which is stored in the`symptoms_comp.pdf` file in the `figures/` directory.
-The script also prints the distribution of symptoms for each IaC Component in a tabular format.
+The script also prints the distribution of symptoms for each IaC component in a tabular format.
 Specifically, it prints
 the following: